nov4-ix/Sub-Son1k-2.2/apps/ghost-studio/README.md

 ### 3. Supabase Setup
 1. Create a new Supabase project
 2. Go to Storage → Create bucket named `ghost-audio`
-3. Set bucket to public
+3. Set the `ghost-audio` bucket to public for public read access.
+4. **(Recommended) Configure Row Level Security (RLS)**: Even with a public bucket, RLS allows for granular control over who can perform specific operations (e.g., allow public reads, but restrict writes to authenticated users only).
-4. Configure CORS for your domain
+5. Configure CORS for your domain

 ### 4. Run Development Server
 ```bash